 1. Remove Anything on the Carpet

-For the first step, you’re going to want to make sure your workspace is clear.
-Remove all the furniture out of the designated room and take out any doors connected to that room.
+For the first step, you will want to ensure your workspace is clear.
+Remove all the furniture from the designated room and remove any doors connected to that room.
 You may also want to vacuum the carpet before removing it to cut down on dust and other debris.

 2. Gather Tools and Put On Safety Gear

 Before you begin, you may want to consider using some safety equipment.
-With lots of dust floating around and tacks and staples on the ground, you’ll want some safety gloves, knee pads (or a towel to protect your knees), and safety glasses.
+With lots of dust floating around and tacks and staples on the ground, you’ll want safety gloves, knee pads (or a towel to protect your knees), and safety glasses.
 Lastly, you may also want to consider a dust mask if you’re sensitive to any debris that could be released when pulling the carpet.
-Now that your workspace is clear and you got your safety gear on, you’re ready to get started.
+Now that your workspace is clear and your safety gear is on, you’re ready to start.

-3. Disconnect Carpet From Tack Strip (Or Glue, if Tack Strips Are Not Used)
+3. Disconnect the Carpet From the Tack Strip (Or Glue if Tack Strips Are Not Used)

-To begin removing the carpet, you will start by detaching it from the tack strips.
+To begin removing the carpet, you will detach it from the tack strips.
 To do this, pick any corner and pull out the carpet.
-You can use a plier to pull out the carpet or use a utility knife to cut a square and start pulling from there.
+You can use a plier to pull out the carpet or a utility knife to cut a square and start pulling from there.

 4. Cut Carpet Into Strips (Optional)